-Even if you have to wait 20 minutes for a dressing room while someone tries on mountains of clothes, you must make sure what you are buying works for you.
-Don’t buy anything that you haven’t tried on, no matter how cheap it might be.
+Even if you have to wait 20 minutes for a dressing room while someone tries on mountains of clothes, you must make sure what you buy works for you.
+Please don’t buy anything that you haven’t tried on, no matter how cheap it might be.

 Sizes vary widely between brands and even by decades, so you never know how something will fit you.
 I’ve bought sizes ranging from 4-10.
 Most things have been washed, so even though you wear a small, a pre-shrunk large may work.
 Occasionally I find a brand or style that unexpectedly looks great.
 No matter what, if you like it, try it.

-I recently bought an awesome dress and when I got home, realized there were sweat absorbent pads stuck to the inside of the dress that left a weird glue behind that I can’t get off!
-Who wants sticky crap in their armpits, not me.
+I recently bought a fabulous dress, and when I got home, I realized there were sweat-absorbent pads stuck to the inside of the dress that left a weird glue behind that I couldn’t get off!
+Who wants sticky crap in their armpits?
+Not me.
 Thrifting fail….

 Still Worth It

 Don’t be put off by these rules.
-Is thrifting more time consuming than buying traditional retail?
+Is thrifting more time-consuming than buying traditional retail?
 Yes, it is.
 But it’s cheaper, it’s more fun because it feels like a quest, you can find one-of-a-kind items, and you won’t look like a clone of everyone else.
-Know your budget, know what you’re looking for, and know the rules of thrifting.
+Know your budget, what you’re looking for, and the rules of thrifting.
 Happy hunting!